LLDevLab/lldevcpu/Readme.md

 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address.
 Other bits are reserved.
 - Description: Clears all bits in destination register.
 - Example: clr r0
-- Status flags affected: All flags will be cleared.
+- Status flags affected: Carry and negative flags will be cleared, zero flag will be set.

 ### Load immediate instruction (ldi)
 - Opcode: 001100